Kudzaishe96/Data-Modelling-Cleaning-Pyspark/README.md

 ### Data Extraction and Cleaning
-1. Call out various Api cals from chess.com
+1. Find and Initialise Pyspark
-2. Convert the data to pandas to spark dataframes
+2. Load data from csv file
-3. Remove unecesary columns and add the countries column
+3. Create spark dataframes as Dimension Tables and facts tables
-4. Extract it to the SQL Server
+4. Select the appropiate column per each dataframe for analysis

  #  The End